Sendai Shopping Arcades -Model Course-

 On a sunny day, why not continue through the partially covered Ichibancho arcade to Jozenji-dori Avenue?
 The zelkova tree-lined street is symbolic of Sendai’s nickname: “The City of Trees”.
 Take a self-guided tour around Sendai Mediatheque, an architectural marvel designed by the famous architect Toyo Ito.
 Finally, at the west end of the street next to the steam locomotive memorial is an engineering heritage you can view through a glass window from above, a century-old brick sewer still used today!

 If it is already evening time, exit left from Ichibancho shopping arcade to Kokubuncho, the largest entertainment district in Tohoku.
 There are so many bars, restaurants and entertainment venues packed here that even locals can be overwhelmed.
-Bar-hopping, foodie, and VIP courses can show you some of the best locations with peace of mind and the confidence you won't be missing out.

 The shopping arcades of Sendai are easy to navigate and full of many treasures, especially when taking a detour to a side street.
 Don’t think the arcades are just for locals to get their daily shopping done; there are many must-have souvenirs, must-eat menus, and must-visit locations just waiting to be discovered.
 The Sendai shopping arcades are not just a way to spend time but a tourist destination that will deliver many happy memories.